ParkinsonLab/DETECT-v2/Pipeline for creating DETECT db locally/README.md

 (f) Run 0_create_mappings_and_prior_probabilities_file.py:
          Requires as argument the name of the fasta file output from 0_prepare_sequence_data.py (uniprot_sprot_prepared.fasta).
-         Create two files containing the mappings of sequence IDs to EC (swissProt2EC_ids-30+.mappings), and prior probabilities
+         Creates two files containing the mappings of sequence IDs to EC (swissProt2EC_ids-30+.mappings), and prior probabilities
          used for the integrated likelihood score calculation of DETECT (prior_probabilities.out), which will be required for